VACUMM/sonat/doc/source/core.rst

 and how to do it.
-The :class:`sonat.arm.XYLocARMSA` class is a sensitivity analyser that tests the effect of infinitesimal changes in the position of observations () that are mobile
+The :class:`sonat.arm.XYLocARMSA` class is a sensitivity analyser that tests the effect of infinitesimal changes in the position of observations that are mobile.

 .. figure:: ../../test/arm.sa.xyloc.fnev.png